fstagni/2025_DUW_main/slides.md

 :: content ::

-Even if Github CIs will do every "everything", if you want to run integration tests for DiracX locally, you can:
+Even if Github CIs will do "everything" for every commit, if you want to run integration tests for DiracX locally, you can:

-- Run a local `uvicorn` server with default configuration: (???? works??)
+- Run a local `uvicorn` server with default configuration:

 ```sh
 git clone https://github.com/DIRACGrid/diracx